 1. Ownership of copyright in copyrighted works depends on the status of its creator and the circumstances under which it is created.

-2. Traditional or Non-Directed Works Created by Faculty or EPA-NT Employees
+2. Traditional or Non-Directed Works Created by Faculty or EHRA-NT Employees

 i.
 UNCSA encourages faculty and staff to commercialize their works.